At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 Vitamin B12 (cyanocobalamin) supplements are widely available to buy in pharmacies, health food shops and in supermarkets.

-A dose of 50-100 micrograms daily or 1000 micrograms once a week should be more than sufficient for dietary requirements unless you are known to have a condition which affects your ability to absorb vitamin B12 from your intestines.
+A dose of 50-100 micrograms daily or 2000 micrograms once a week should be sufficient for dietary requirements unless you are known to have a condition which affects your ability to absorb vitamin B12 from your intestines.
+There is however some evidence to suggest that people over 65 years may need a higher intake of 1000 micrograms daily.

 I have a long-term condition – can I switch to a whole food plant-based diet?

 For people with long-term health conditions such as diabetes, heart disease or high blood pressure, changing to a WFPBD is very likely to help improve the control of your condition and prevent any worsening of the condition.
-Some people have even found that they have been able to reverse their Type 2 Diabetes and some people have been shown to have opened up their narrowed blood vessels to their heart by following this way of eating – these are effects that no medication can achieve.
-There is a video link below explaining how Type 2 Diabetes can be reversed with a WFPBD.
+Some people have even found that they have been able to reverse their Type 2 Diabetes and some people have been shown to have opened up their narrowed blood vessels to their heart by following this way of eating – these are effects that medication alone cannot achieve.
+There is a video link below explaining how for some people Type 2 Diabetes can be reversed with a WFPBD.

 What about athletic performance and people who play sports?

 A WFPBD as well as having a wide range of health benefits is also increasingly being recognised as giving performance benefits to a wide range of sportsmen and women including strength athletes and endurance athletes.
-See link to game changers movie on YouTube below and the gamechangers.com website for a look at this topic in further detail and for some of the myths surrounding protein requirements.
+See link to gamechangers.com website for a look at this topic in further detail and for some of the myths surrounding protein requirements.

 What are the common pitfalls?